FINE DINING AT GAS STATIONS IN THE SOUTH! (On the Way to Papa and Nana’s for Christmas, in Florida)

 I NEVER TIRE STOPPING AT VEGETABLE STANDS!

-On our way to a book signing, my son, Davy, ran into a gas station, grabbing us a bottled water.
-When he returned, he excitedly began describing a rich, just-cookbuffet of candied yams, fried chicken, okra, mashed potatoes, gravy and Lord knows what else, displayed, in this tiny gas station.
+On the way to a book signing, my son ran into a gas station, grabbing me a bottled water.
+Returning, he excitedly began describing a just-cooked buffet of candied yams, fried chicken, okra, mashed potatoes, and gravy displayed, in this tiny gas station.
 I learned about roller dogs that day.
 I had no idea what a roller dog was, but rest assured their customers did!

 If you travel on down to Oxford, Mississippi, you will find the best Krystal burgers with dehydrated onions, better known as belly-bombers.
 They are extremely popular at Ole Miss!
 They are considered one of the best burgers you will ever put in your southern mouth!

-As we were driving on to my speaking engagement, that very experience brought back memories of one of my family’s Christmas trips to Florida.
+As we were driving on to my speaking engagement, that very experience brought back memories of one of our family summer trips to Florida.
 At the time, I wanted to forget it.

-Time has a way of allowing us to forget the bad, and focus on the best in life, doesn’t it.
+Time has a way of allowing us to forget the bad, and focus on the best in life.

-Here goes!
-Our going to see papa and nana experience.
-My husband and I both grew up in the South.
+We were going to see papa and nana in St. Petersburg, Florida.
+My husband and I grew up in the South.
 I was told always especially in hurricane season, prepare for the worst, and hope for the best.
 Seems this old saying could apply to our vacations, especially this one.

 HERE WE GO ! come along for just this one trip!
 HEADING SOUTH!

 €You do realize, of course, when traveling to these southern parts of the country, you automatically become a southerner.
 One requirement: you must mind your manners upon passing the Mason-Dixon Line.